 - #WFCANADA – A hashtag used by the Women’s Forum for their Event in Canada.

-Creating a challenge or a game on D-Day with a prize at the end of the event will incentivize your attendees to take part and keep them engaged during the day.
+Creating a challenge or a game on the big day with a prize at the end of the event will incentivize your attendees to take part and keep them engaged during the day.

 Doing this will need you to get creative with the tools you have at your disposition.
 If you are using Eventdrive, you can use the Instaphoto feature.
 This is a feature in on the app that allows you to take pictures and post them on the event wall, then allows for other attendees to like and comment on them.